shikijs/shiki/docs/references/engine-js-compat.md

 Compatibility reference of all built-in grammars with the [JavaScript RegExp engine](/guide/regex-engines#javascript-regexp-engine-experimental).

-> Generated on Monday, December 16, 2024
+> Generated on Thursday, December 19, 2024
 >
 > Version `1.24.2`
 >